How we test wireless and Bluetooth speakers

 Discover how our experts test wireless and Bluetooth speakers for sound quality and ease of use.
 Only the very best earn our Best Buy award.

 We put every speaker through the same test, regardless of brand or price, so we can find the best model for you.
-Our tests involve a mixture of audio assessments from our expert listening panel, technical lab testing and an ease of use analysis.
+Our tests involve a mixture of audio assessments from our expert listening panel, technical lab testing and an ease-of-use analysis.
 The information we provide is easy to understand and free of external bias, giving you the evidence to make an informed buying decision.
-Read on to find out how.
+Our reviews answer the most crucial questions about wireless speakers.

 - What's the sound quality like?

 Head straight to our wireless and Bluetooth speaker reviews - or read on to find out more about how we test to answer each of these questions.